1 - Overview

 Resource IDUnique resource ID in the service

-Creation TimeTime when the service was created
+Created AtDate and time when the service was created

-Modified TimeTime when service information was modified
+Modified AtDate and time when the service information was modified

 Image/VersionInstalled service image and version information